Analytic hierarchy process – car example: Overview

-AHP stands for analytic hierarchy process and belongs to the multi-criteria decision-making methods (MCDM).
+AHP stands for analytic hierarchy process – a multi-criteria decision-making (MCDM) method.
 In AHP, values like price, weight, or area, or even subjective opinions such as feelings, preferences, or satisfaction, can be translated into measurable numeric relations.
 The core of AHP is the comparison of pairs instead of sorting (ranking), voting (e.g. assigning points) or the free assignment of priorities.

 Teachers and users of the AHP know that the best way to understand it is to work through an example.
 The example below shows how a broad range of considerations can be managed through the use of the analytic hierarchy process.

 The decision at hand requires a reasonably complex hierarchy to describe.
 It involves factors from the tangible and precisely measurable (purchase price, passenger capacity, cargo capacity), through the tangible but difficult to measure (maintenance costs, fuel costs, resale value) to the intangible and totally subjective (style).